Hilary Caldwell

-Hilary Anne Caldwell (born March 13, 1991) was a Canadian competition swimmer who swam for the University of Victoria, and participated in the 2012 Summer Olympics in London, though she did not medal.
+Hilary Anne Caldwell (born March 13, 1991) is a former Canadian competition swimmer who swam for the University of Victoria, and participated in the 2012 Summer Olympics in London, though she did not medal.
 She later won a bronze medal in the 200 m backstroke at the 2016 Summer Olympics in Rio de Janeiro.
 She performed most of her Olympic training at the High Performance Center in Victoria, British Columbia under Coach Randy Bennett, and after 2015 with Coach Ryan Mallette.
 A prolific competitor on the international stage, and a former Canadian record holder in the 200 meter backstroke, she won a bronze medal in the 200 meter backstroke at the 2013 World Aquatics Championships, and another bronze in the same event at the 2014 Commonwealth Games.
 She later won a gold in the 200 m backstroke at the 2015 Pan American Games in Toronto.

 Early swimming

-Caldwell was born March, 13, 1991 in London, Ontario, Canada, to Gillian and Chalmers Caldwell though after a family move to Canada's West Coast she grew up in White Rock, British Columbia, around 22 miles Northwest of Vancouver.
+Caldwell was born March 13, 1991 in London, Ontario, Canada, to Gillian and Chalmers Caldwell though after a family move to Canada's West Coast she grew up in White Rock, British Columbia, around 22 miles Northwest of Vancouver.

 Hilary began swimming in her backyard pool, started competitive swimming at six, and was soon training and competing with nearby South Surrey's Pacific Sea Wolves Swim Team.
 Her sister Kathleen, three years younger than Hilary and known as Kate, also competed in swimming with the Sea Wolves and won several events in local and regional meets.
 While swimming with the Sea Wolves, Hilary swam primarily at the South Surrey Indoor pool, a modest six lane 25 meter facility where she was trained by Sea Wolves' Coaches Brad Dingey and Annie Wolf for over ten years.
 Caldwell competed in multiple strokes from an early age.
 Swimming for the Sea Wolves shortly after her twelfth birthday in April 2003, at the Lower Mainland Regional Meet in Haney B.C., she placed first in the 1500 and 200 meter freestyle, second in the 50 meter backstroke, and third in the 50 meter butterfly, 50 meter breastroke, and 100 meter freestyle.